Atlanta Child Injury Lawyer

 Children Injured by Drunk Drivers

-All child injury cases are terrible, as no child in Atlanta, or anywhere else, should ever be injured because someone else was careless.
+All child injury cases are terrible, as no child in Atlanta, or anywhere else, should ever be injured because someone else was careless and negligent.
 However, among the most egregious cases we see are those involving kids who have been badly injured by drunk drivers operating on Georgia’s roads and highways.

 How an Atlanta Child Injury Lawyer Can Help Your Family

-If your child has been injured due to the error, negligence or recklessness of another party, they deserve justice.
+If your child has been injured due to the error, child care negligence or recklessness of another party, they deserve justice.
 Age should not be a factor when it comes to determining what is right and who should be compensated.
-At the Law Offices of Andrew E. Goldner, we represent clients of any age who have suffered injury through no fault of their own.
+At the Law Offices of Andrew E. Goldner, your Atlanta child injury attorney, we represent clients of any age who have suffered injury through no fault of their own.

 Has Your Child Been Injured?
 Contact Andy Goldner, the Atlanta Child Injury Lawyer